sandstorm-io/sandstorm-website/_posts/2016-02-03-hn-highlights.md

 authorUrl: https://github.com/jadeqwang
 ---

-While [my previous blog post](https://sandstorm.io/news/2016-01-22-8-new-open-source-apps) frontpaged on Hacker News yesterday, *andybak* asked to "hear from people that are using Sandstorm day to day."
+While [my previous blog post](https://sandstorm.io/news/2016-01-22-8-new-open-source-apps) was discussed on Hacker News yesterday, *andybak* asked to "hear from people that are using Sandstorm day to day."
 [Reading the replies](https://news.ycombinator.com/item?id=11023300) really made me appreciate the warmth of the [Sandstorm community](https://sandstorm.io/community), and I just wanted to share a few excerpts.

 Nolan Darilek writes: